elizabeth-poggie/elizabeth-poggie/_content/notes/lab-3-user-interfaces.md

 <!-- TODO: insert Design -->

-An intermediate developer has provided you with some starter code to help you out which will turn the hamburger icon in the top-right of the webpage into a theme-toggler.
-Once this is working, you should add the one stylesheets to your community page:
+An intermediate developer has provided you with some starter code to help you out, this code will turn the hamburger icon in the top-right of the webpage into a theme-toggler.
+Once this is working, you should add the following `styles.css` to your project:

 <!-- TODO: insert CSS -->

 This stylesheet will allow you to easily identify the structural elements of your web page.

-In addition to the normal `style.css` rules:
+In addition to the other `style.css` rules, you must adapt the styles to include:

 - Flex containers should be identified with a border of solid color (ex.: red, green, blue, yellow, purple, etc).
 - Flex items should be identified with a dashed or dotted border.